varunk08/book_notes/programming/effective_modern_cpp.md

 Never apply `std::move` or `std::Forward` for local values that are returned by value, since they are eligible for RVO.

 #### 26: Avoid  overloading on universal references.

+In function arguments, lvalues passed are copied.
+In func overloading, an exact match beats a match that requires a promotion, such as a short to an  int.
+The interaction among perfect-forwarding constructors and compiler generated copy and move operations is tricky.
+Overloading on universal reference parameters should be avoided.